-The Catalyst Fund Peer Learning program convenes grant recipients from within a grant cycle into a learning/exchange community to further catalyze Partnership growth and development.
+The Peer Learning program convenes Catalyst Fund grant recipients into a learning/exchange community to further catalyze Partnership growth and development.
 Grant recipients will be invited to identify a leadership representative (e.g. Partnership coordinator, steering committee member) to join the Peer Learning cohort.
-Over two years, the cohort will convene (virtually) monthly for learning, exchange, inspiration, and growth, creating a space for Partnerships to continue to build capacity and better position themselves to achieve their landscape goals over the long term.
-Conditions permitting, the cohort will also convene annually for an in-person retreat.
+Over two years, the cohort will convene (virtually) monthly for learning, exchange, inspiration, and growth, creating a space for key leaders of funded Partnerships to build capacity and better position themselves to steward collaboration to achieve landscape goals over the long term.
+The cohort will also convene for an in-person retreat.